Promoting CPAs in a time of complexity, crisis

 Topics: Clients, Business Development, MNCPA Programs & Activities, Reputation

-Corey Butler is the MNCPA communications manager, working to enhance members’ professional reputations through content, media relations and public affairs.
+Corey Butler is the MNCPA communications manager, working to enhance the professional reputations of members through content, media relations and public affairs.
 He's been with the MNCPA since 2013.
 Corey keeps busy outside of the MNCPA spending time with his wife and children, serving on his local school board, volunteering in his community and catching up on long-lost hobbies.
-Corey enjoys the works of John Steinbeck, and Paul Bunyan, Robin Hood and Santa Claus lore.
+Corey enjoys the works of John Steinbeck and Rankin/Bass Productions, and Paul Bunyan, Robin Hood and Santa Claus lore.
 You may reach him at 952-885-5530 or email@example.com.

 Blog Posts by this author